Click to jump to the relevant section.

 Section A. RULES OF ORDER

-Robert Rules of Order newly Revised (late edition) shall govern all proceedings of the Association not covered by the bylaws of the Association Each member of the association shall be given a copy of the Bylaws
+Robert’s Rules of Order, newly Revised (the latest edition) shall govern all proceedings of the Association not covered by the Bylaws of the Association.
+Each member of the Association shall be given a copy of the Bylaws.

 Section B. DC REGISTER AND FEDERAL REGISTER SUBSCRIPTIONS